- Household Travel in America

 According to the 2009 NHTS, about half of non-drivers aged 65 and older do not travel at all, by any means, on an average day.
 There are various reasons for this lack of travel, some by choice and some from disability.
 About half of aging non-drivers indicate that they would like to get out more.
 Providing mobility options to a rising number of older non-drivers will be a planning challenge as both life expectancy and the number of older Americans grow.

 How People Use the Transportation System

-Travel to work has historically defined peak hour travel demand and in turn influenced the design of transportation infrastructure.
-Work trips are a critical factor to transit planning and help to determine corridors served and assess the level of transit services available.
-The average automobile commuter spends 22.8 minutes commuting a one-way distance of 12.6 miles; bus commuters travel a shorter average distance of 9.4 miles, but have a higher average commuting time of 48.9 minutes.
+Travel to work has historically defined peak hour travel demand and, in turn, influenced the design of the transportation infrastructure.
+Work trips are critical to transit planning and help determine the corridors served and the levels of transit service available.
+The average automobile commuter spends 22.8 minutes commuting a one-way distance of 12.6 miles.
+Other modes of travel and variations in travel times, distances, and speeds by commute mode are shown in Exhibit 1-13.

 |Travel Mode||Time, minutes||Distance, miles||Estimated Speed, mph|

 |Privately Owned Vehicle||22.8||12.6||33.2|

 Data on work travel reveal two trends: more flexible hours in the workplace, including an increase in telecommuting; and workers' commutes becoming more complex, including stops for incidental purposes and the linking of work and non-work activities.